-The skeleton template below shows the type of code that must be written to support memory-centric tracking of visitors of Engage assets.
+The skeleton template in this section shows the type of code that must be written to support memory-centric tracking.

 How the template code executes depends on the value of the vis.useSessionVisitorConnection property.
-If the value is set to false, the existing database method of tracking visitors is used.
+If the value is set to false, the database method of tracking visitors is used.
 If the value is set to true, memory-centric tracking takes effect.